-The BNL Stakeholder and Community Relations Office, working with the NYSDEC Forest Rangers and the Long Island Pine Barrens Commission will use existing prevention and public education programs regarding fire on wildlands.
+The BNL Stakeholder and Community Relations Office, working with the NYSDEC Forest Rangers, and the Long Island Central Pine Barrens Commission use existing prevention and public education programs regarding fire on wildlands.
 Additional public education materials on fire may be developed and shared with BNL's employees and stakeholders.
 Public education is necessary to garner support and understanding for any fire management program.
+Presentations to BNL's Community Advisory Council will be given periodically as the Prescribed Fire Program becomes firmly established to keep stakeholders apprised of fuels management actions taking place at the Lab.
+In addition, presentations and updates on fuels management activities may be given to civic organizations in adjacent communities-particularly when mitigation actions are conducted in areas immediately abutting populated areas.

-Within the Incident Command System, a Public Information Officer position is identified.
+Within the Incident Command System (ICS), a Public Information Officer position is identified.
 This person is responsible for formulating and releasing information about an incident to the news media, incident personnel, and other agencies.
 Communications to the news media, other non-regulatory agencies, and so on are presented through the BNL Media and Communications group.
-Prescribed burns will be communicated through the BNL Community Involvement program.
-The BNL Wildland Fire Hazard Severity Analysis, Issues and Needs document (Appendix F) is a detailed document that covers specific issues concerning community factors.